Route: X58, Rochdale to Halifax

 Happy to be out of the rain, but with my glasses fully steamed up, it takes a few seconds to suss out that we’ve accidentally gate-crashed a funeral.

 By time we realise what’s going on, we’re already at the bar and midway through our order.
-The reason we don’t twig immediately is because the guests are mostly in high spirits, with plenty of laughter and tales being swapped – it almost could’ve passed for someone’s birthday drinks – and it only occurs to us when we notice that the barman is in his Sunday best.
+The reason we don’t twig immediately, even through misty goggles, is because the guests are mostly in high spirits, with plenty of laughter and tales being swapped, so much so that it could’ve passed for someone’s birthday drinks.
+It only occurs to us when we notice that the barman in in full black tie regalia.

 I guess they’re always going to get a steady stream of custom being right next door to a church, so we spend the next hour pensively nursing our pints, not wanting to intrude back at the bar for second helpings.
 Besides, we’ve got to have a clear head for the next leg of our journey towards Halifax.